Needles Area Transit: Route overview

 The single NAT route operates as two loops, starting and ending at the same stop on G Street and Broadway, near the city's Chamber of Commerce.
 At the start of each hour (nn:00), the bus departs on the West Loop, returning to G and Broadway at 25 minutes past the hour (nn:25).
 At the half hour (nn:30), the bus departs on the North-South Loop, returning to G and Broadway at 55 minutes past the hour (nn:55).
 Both loops service the city's major shopping center (Needles Towne Center), departing at 20 and 50 minutes past the hour on the return leg along Broadway to the route's origin/end point.
 Deviations from the fixed route are allowed, schedule permitting, if pre-arranged with the dispatcher.

 In 2014, NAT offered a seasonal route with service to Jack Smith Park, which offers recreational access to the Colorado River.
 Riders were not allowed to carry rafts, but deflated river inflatables were allowed, as long as they were stowed in a bag.

 In addition to the single NAT fixed route, the City of Needles operates the Needles Dial-a-Ride (aka Senior Shuttle), with curb-to-curb service for persons age 55 and over or persons with limited mobility, from 9 a.m. to 1 p.m.
 Monday through Friday; Dial-a-Ride Medical, open to the general public on a first-come, first-served basis, with trips to medical facilities in Bullhead City, Arizona on Tuesdays and Thursdays; and Shopper Shuttle Pilot to major retail stores in Fort Mohave, including Walmart and Safeway, on Wednesdays.

+By 2025, the Bullhead Dial-a-Ride medical shuttle became a limited fixed lifeline route named Fort Mohave/Bullhead Shuttle with deviation service.